loopbackio/loopback.io/pages/en/contrib/code-contrib.md

 npm test
 ```

-If a test is failing, you should open an issue on the appropriate repositories GitHub issues page.
+If a test is failing, open an issue on the appropriate repositories GitHub issues page.

-#### Signing patches
+### Signing patches

-Like many open source projects, we need you to agree to a contributor license agreement
+Like many open source projects, we need you to agree to a [contributor license agreement](https://github.com/strongloop/loopback/blob/master/CONTRIBUTING.md#contributor-license-agreement)
 before we can merge in your changes.

 In summary, by submitting your code, you are granting us a right to use